jnahra/Factors-that-Lead-to-Incorrectly-Called-Strikes/README.md

 of course perfect model isn't possible. umpire bias, catcher framing, randomness.

-make table of models precision and recall scores and whether undersampled

-make table of coefficients

 # First Analysis Summary

 I used pitch-level data from the 2023 MLB season through August 14 downloaded from Statcast.
 Only pitches that resulted in a called strike or called ball with no ancillary event were used (i.e. no foul balls, swinging strikes, balls put in play, caught stealing).
 I wanted to isolate events that were solely affected by the home plate umpire's call.
 To determine whether an umpire missed the call, I used Statcast's "zone".
 If Statcast determined that the pitch was outside of the strike zone but the umpire called it a strike, that was a false called strike, whereas a pitch inside the strike zone but called a ball was a false called ball.